aliendostea/trillo-dashboard/README.md

 ## What I learn in this course

-⚡️ Flexbox: the flex container, flex, align-items, align-self, justify-items, flex items.
+⚡️ Flexbox: the flex container, flex, align-items, align-self, justify-items, flex items, flex-direction, and more.
 ⚡️ Use Flexbox in real-world projects.

 ⚡️ Use SVG icons.